 Do look at our questionnaire pages, where you will see a lot more about who people are!

 Tattooing does not come from any particular place or country.
-Tattooing has been practiced as long as human beings has been.
+Tattooing has been practiced since time immemorial.
 Every culture on Earth and every society has its own tattooing practice.

-At Kunsten pa Kroppen we even make a virtue out of exploring history and cultures to find inspiration - and renewal.
-Because of course technique and execution and composition change.
+At Kunsten på Kroppen we even make a virtue out of exploring history and cultures to find inspiration - and renewal.
+Of course, techniques, execution and composition change.
 We are not static.
-On the contrary we strive to develop.
-Both our abilities, and the public's view on what is possible.
+On the contrary, we strive to develop.
+Both, our abilities and the public's view on what is possible.

 It seems that every new generation thinks they have discovered this "new fashion".
 Alas!
-That is not so.
-At Kunsten pa Kroppen we have articles from the previous century, also talking about this new fashion (that has even spread to the ranks of aristocracy!).
+It's not like that.
+At Kunsten pa Kroppen we have articles from the previous century, also talking about this "new fashion" (that has even spread to the ranks of aristocracy!).
 Maybe this is just due to journalists' lack of imagination, and need to find the easy way out.